endurance21/tray/README.md

 we have merged the idea of PHYSC GAME and IN-GENERAL-OMS and made out something cool called as  # TRAY.

 ```
+...
+this project is under construction ;
+the api is ready just the UI is in the making;
+...

 this project has been made by
 ```